Best Kerosene Heater Reviews – Comparison Of Top Ones

 It’s also similar to our previous product in that it comes with a heat capacity of up to 23,000 BTUs.
 This enables it to supply heat for spaces as big as 1000 sq. ft. for around 8 to 12 hours when filled with a 1.9-gallon of kerosene fuel.

-However, it’s good to note that its heating efficiency highly depends on the grade of kerosene you’re using and the age of your wick.
+However, it’s good to note that the convection kerosene heater heating efficiency highly depends on the grade of kerosene you’re using and the age of your wick.

-The model measures 17.5 x 17.5 x 27 inches and weighs approx. 23.1 pounds only, making it a highly portable heat source.
+The model measures 17.5 x 17.5 x 27 inches and weighs approx. 23.1 pounds only, making it a highly portable heat source and highly capable of heating your home when power outages occur.

-Above all, it comes with a one-year limited warranty against manufacturer defects, so you know what to just in case your heater starts behaving weird.
+Above all, it comes with a one-year limited warranty against manufacturer defects, so you know what to just in case your heater starts behaving weirdly.

 - Can heat up to 1000 sq. ft.